Hydraulic Motors vs Electric Motors for Operating Slurry Pumps

 Browse Our PumpsContact Us For a Fast Quote

-Finding the right slurry pump for a particular application is only the beginning.
-Once a particular pump model and size is selected, it’s up to the system engineer to match the right motor to power it properly.
-Slurry pumps typically operate under challenging and heavy duty loads, the motors powering them must be up to the task.
-Both hydraulic and electric motors can work well for powering this kind of pump.
-With multiple benefits and requirements for each type of pump motor, an engineer must account for varying factors before matching the motor type to the pump application.
-The following considerations all play a role in deciding between electric motors and hydraulic units for slurry pumps.
+Finding the right slurry pump for particular applications is only the beginning.
+Once a particular pump model and size is selected, it’s up to the system engineer to match the suitable motor to power it correctly.
+Slurry pumps typically operate under challenging and heavy-duty loads; the motor powering them must be up to the task.
+The hydraulic and electric motor can power this electric hydraulic pump well.
+With multiple benefits and requirements for each pump motor type, an engineer must account for varying factors before matching the motor type to the pump applications.
+The following considerations all play a role in deciding between electric and hydraulic units for slurry pumps.

 Slurry Pump Motor Costs

-Electric motors and diesel powered hydraulic power units vary in both upfront and ongoing operation costs.
-Electric motors, which are widely available for standard use, such as slurry pumping, are available at a reduced cost.
-However, the actual electrical power system tends to require additional pieces of equipment, the entire pump power system may cost more when it is built around an electric motor.
+Electric motor and diesel-powered hydraulic power units (HPUs) vary in upfront and ongoing operation costs.
+An electric motor is widely available at a reduced cost for standard use, such as slurry pumping.
+However, the actual electrical power system tends to require additional equipment.
+The entire pump power system may cost more when built around an electric motor.

-Electric motors and hydraulic power units also require greater maintenance and thus higher costs.
-As long as an electric motor is properly sized and operated under an approved load level, it can run for years with little interruption or maintenance.
-On the other hand, hydraulic generators are powered by liquid fuel, however, they need routine cleaning, filter replacements, tune-ups, fluid changes, and more.
+Electric motors and HPUs also require greater maintenance and, thus, higher costs.
+If appropriately sized and operated under an approved load level, an electric motor can run for years without interruption or maintenance.
+On the other hand, hydraulic generators are powered by liquid fuel.
+However, they need routine cleaning, filter replacements, tune-ups, and fluid changes.

 Slurry Pump Motor Size

-Electric motors are best used for relatively low torque situations.
-Since slurry pumping requires high peak amounts of torque when solids pass through the pump, the system needs a large electric motor to handle the highest possible demands for power.
-Since sludge and slurry operations already tend to take up a great deal of space, finding room for a massive motor is sometimes impossible.
+Electric motors are best used for relatively low-torque situations.
+Since slurry pumping requires high peak torque when solids pass through the pump, the system needs a large electric motor to handle the highest possible power demands.
+Since sludge and slurry operations take up much space, finding room for a massive motor is sometimes impossible.

-In contrast, hydraulic motors are easily designed to produce high levels of torque in a much smaller package.
-When there’s limited space or perhaps limited financial budgets, hydraulic power units are the better choice.
+In contrast, hydraulic motors are efficiently designed to produce high torque levels in a much smaller package.
+When space or financial budgets are limited, HPUs are the better choice.

 Electric Slurry Pump Motor